punithkumar-10/SafeClause.ai/README.md

 **SafeClause.ai** is a specialized AI-powered legal assistant designed specifically for the Indian legal landscape.
 Unlike general-purpose AI models, SafeClause is engineered to understand, analyze, and generate content strictly adhering to Indian laws, Acts, and Constitutional clauses.

-Powered by **Model Context Protocol (MCP)** and **Hybrid RAG**, it serves as an intelligent bridge between complex legal jargon and actionable insights, empowering lawyers, law students, and businesses to navigate the Indian judiciary system with confidence.
+Powered by **OpenAI models**, **Model Context Protocol (MCP)**, and **Hybrid RAG systems**, it delivers fast, accurate, and reliable responses, serving as an intelligent bridge between complex legal jargon and actionable insights for lawyers, law students, and businesses.

 ---